jongwonlee00/BlockWatch/README.md

 # BlockWatch

-Overview
+## Overview

-A simple machine learning repository for crypto fraud detection using a graph convolutional network (GCN) to analyze:
+**BlockWatch** is a simple machine learning project focused on detecting crypto fraud using a **Graph Convolutional Network (GCN)**.

-wallet-to-wallet transaction patterns
-wallet activity features
+The model analyzes blockchain transaction data by representing wallets and transactions as a graph, enabling detection of suspicious behavior patterns that are difficult to identify with traditional methods.

+---

+BlockWatch leverages graph-based features such as:

+- **Wallet-to-wallet transaction patterns**
+- **Wallet activity features**
-suspicious connectivity behavior across transaction graphs Goal
+- **Connectivity behavior across transaction graphs**

+---

+## Goal
-Classify wallets as:
+Classify crypto wallets into:

-0 = normal
-1 = suspicious / fraudulent
+- `0` → Normal
+- `1` → Suspicious / Fraudulent

+---

+## Model
+- Graph Convolutional Network (GCN)
+- Learns relationships between wallets via transaction edges
+- Captures both **local** and **global** graph structure